You'll Be Alright, Kid

 You'll Be Alright, Kid is the debut studio album by American singer-songwriter Alex Warren, and was released on July 18, 2025, through Atlantic Records.
 The album serves as a continuation of his 2024 extended play You'll Be Alright, Kid (Chapter 1), and was supported by the release of four singles.
-It features guest appearances from American musician Jelly Roll and South Korean–New Zealand singer Rosé.
+It features guest appearances from American musician Jelly Roll and New Zealand-South Korean singer Rosé.

 Release and promotion

 On September 26, 2024, a ten-track extended play, You'll Be Alright, Kid (Chapter 1), was released as a precursor to You'll Be Alright, Kid.
 The extended play went on to receive gold certifications from the British Phonographic Industry, Music Canada, and NVPI.

 On February 7, 2025, "Ordinary" was released as the lead single from You'll Be Alright, Kid.
 It was also included on the digital reissue of You'll Be Alright, Kid (Chapter 1).
 The song was certified platinum by the Australian Recording Industry Association, British Phonographic Industry, and Recorded Music New Zealand.
 The album's second single, "Bloodline", a collaboration with Jelly Roll, was released on May 22, 2025.

 On July 17, 2025, the album was premiered at nearly 4,000 Chipotle Mexican Grill restaurant locations prior to its worldwide release the following day.